 Just as exercising is a physical challenge, any beliefs, thoughts, feelings, and behavior change is an emotional challenge.
 When confronted with changing behavior or doing something new, you slide out of your emotional comfort zone and find yourself in discomfort or pain.
 To meet that challenge, you need the practice to build up strength and endurance, which will then bring you to a level of comfort.

 Why is it painful to begin a new behavior or why do we feel uncomfortable when faced with new challenges?
 Psychology posits the reason for discomfort or pain is the fear of the unknown.
-We fear new beliefs, thoughts, feelings, and behavior because we haven’t built the emotional muscle to tackle the new beliefs, thoughts, feelings, and behavior.
+We fear new beliefs, thoughts, feelings, and behavior because we haven’t built the emotional muscle to know the new beliefs, thoughts, feelings, and behavior are legitimate.
 This emotional muscle, just like a physical muscle, needs exercise or practice to grow strong.

 How does one go about building their emotional muscle?